chaotic-cx/code-of-conduct/README.md

 ### Safety versus Comfort

-The Chaotic-AUR community prioritizes marginalized people's safety over privileged people's comfort, for example in situations involving:
+The Chaotic-CX community prioritizes marginalized people's safety over privileged people's comfort, for example in situations involving:

 - "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
 - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."